La Femme du Chien

 Camphor (Kapoor) is a white, flammable, strong aromatic terpenoid obtained from the wood of the camphor laurel tree largely found throughout Asia.
 Relying on the property of camphor to sublimate, the ephemeral sculptures convey concepts of impermanence and the implication of the olfactory sense in contemporary art.
 Expanding on my research on dematerialization; this work takes the form of topological-geometric sculptures that crystallize and eventually disappear.
 ‘Invisible’ components of smell and heat form the crux of the work.

-In covid era, where “loss of smell” is one of the first symptoms of the virus, and where our lives are majorly reduced to our screens(indoors), we rely heavily on our vision.
+In a COVID-19 era, where “loss of smell” is one of the first symptoms of the virus, and where our lives are majorly reduced to our screens(indoors), we rely heavily on our vision.
 In an already visually dominated contemporary art world, experiencing olfaction and the absence of olfaction has become more interesting to me.
 In the process of documenting a predominantly ”smelly” material, my videos take a more commemorative place with the title-

 WHAT IS NOT SMELLING IS NOT UNSMELLING.